DanielPopchenko/storybook-app/README.md

 - Dinamically insert the icon
 - Think of additional styles prop
 - can you apply additional styles to the button -> yes, you can
+- !
+FIGURE OUT THE STYLES FOR ICONS AND INPUT -> DONE
+- Input width behaves strangely -> Fixed
+- Dynamic styles for label container, because it stretches to full width -> DONE

+---

 <!-- !
 Thoughts -->